-Respondents shall submit Attachment D information and documents for this ITN in the hard copy / electronic submittal of Volume 3.
-Past Performance documents submitted in other sections of the reply will receive a zero (0) score for Past Performance.
+Respondents shall submit Attachment D information and documents for this ITN in the hard copy/electronic submittal of Volume 3.
+Past Performance documents submitted in other sections of the response will receive a zero (0) score for Past Performance.

-PARTI MAX POINTS Verified Child Abuse/Neglect Incidents Points shall be deducted per determined rate by counting the number of incident type per 1,000 filled bed days for a maximum deduction of 20 points. -20 points 0.000 = 0 points 0.010-0.024 = Negative 5 points 0.025-0.049 = Negative 10 points 0.050-0.099 = Negative 15 points 0.100 and over = Negative 20 points Failure to Report Reportable Incidents -20 points Points shall be deducted per determined rate by counting the number of incident type per 1,000 filled bed days for a maximum deduction of 20 points.
-0.000 = 0 points 0.001-0.009 = Negative 5 points 0.010-0.029 = Negative 10 points 0.030-0.049 = Negative 15 points 0.050 and over = Negative 20 points Escapes Unlimited Negative points will be deducted as follows (no limit): 4 points shall be deducted per escape due to a finding of failure to provide supervision or violation of Policy or Rule contributing to the escape for each Nonsecure Program 6 points shall be deducted per escape due to a finding of failure to provide supervision or violation of Policy or Rule contributing to the escape for each High-Risk Program
+PARTI MAXIMUM POINTS Verified Child Abuse/Neglect Incidents -20 points Points shall be deducted per determined rate by counting the number of incident type per 1,000 filled bed days for a maximum deduction of 20 points.
+0.000 = 0 points 0.010-0.024 = Negative 5 points 0.025-0.049 = Negative 10 points 0.050-0.099 = Negative 15 points 0.100 and over = Negative 20 points Failure to Report Reportable Incidents Unlimited Points will be deducted as follows (no limit): 5 points shall be deducted for each substantiated Failure to Report Reportable Incidents.
+Escapes Unlimited Points will be deducted as follows (no limit): 4 points shall be deducted per escape due to a finding of failure to provide supervision or violation of policy or rule contributing to the escape for each Nonsecure program.
+8 points shall be deducted per escape due to a finding of failure to provide supervision or violation of policy or rule contributing to the escape for each Secure program.
+Substantiated Excessive/Unnecessary Force Unlimited Points will be deducted as follows (no limit): 5 points shall be deducted for each substantiated incident of excessive or unnecessary use of force.
+Fiscal Year 16-17 year to date (YTD) PAR data 10 points Points for each rate (per program): +10 points for 3 standard deviations below the mean